Sherlock Holmes: The Awakened: Plot

 Holmes and Watson travel to New Orleans to intercept the transfer of the stones.
 They are soon taunted and harassed by the local sheriff who recognises them and appears to have some connection to the cult.
-They learn that the stones were purchased from the bank by a local man known as Mr. Arneson.
+They learn that the stones were sold to the bank by the butler of a local man known as Mr. Arneson.
 Both Arneson and his servant, a young lad named Davy, have been missing for days.
 They find Davy, who is mute due to psychological trauma.
 After Watson treats him, Davy writes on a chalkboard a series of numbers, which Watson copies down.
 Holmes and Watson then rescue Arneson, who was about to be sacrificed by a crazed cult member deep in the swamp, and retrieve an ancient book.